ibani health insurance

 Health Insurance for Cross-Border Workers: Swiss or Home Country Coverage?

-Should you be insured in Switzerland or stay insured in your country of residence?
+Should you be insured in Switzerland (LAMal/KVG) or stay insured in your country of residence (CMU, GKV, SSN)?

-• How health insurance works for cross-border workers
+• How the health insurance obligation works for cross-border workers.

-• The differences between Swiss insurance and home-country insurance
+• The differences between Swiss insurance and your specific home country insurance (France, Germany, or Italy).

 Health Insurance Obligation: What Does the Law Say?